Makelonn/makelonn/README.md

 ## 👇 A bit about me

-**I am a french student in computer science and cybersecurity !** I enjoy coding as a hobby, especially when it revolves around video games, or cybersecurity.
+I enjoy coding as a hobby, especially when it revolves around video games, or cybersecurity.

 📫 Feel free to reach me <a href="mailto:m4k3l0nn@gmail.com">by email :)</a>